auerfeld/auerfeld.github.com/about.markdown

 Every so often - less so recently - my articles appear in newspapers, magazines and academic journals.
 I still speak at conferences from time to time.

 The best way to get in touch with me is via email at the address below.
 Other email addresses are active, but I check them more sporadically.

+If you're looking for the information about Lauri's property case, that now lives over [here](https://auerfeld.github.io/laurippa/).